-A recent University of Colorado at Boulder study revealed nasty bacteria can lurk in your shower head.
-Researchers swabbed fixtures in 656 homes and discovered participants were exposed to several strains of bacteria every time they showered.
-Most of the bacteria found proved harmless, but not all—including Mycobacterium avium, a pathogen linked to pulmonary disease.
-(FYI, metal shower heads were found to harbor more bacteria than plastic).
+You may scrub your tub and wipe down your shower doors, but when was the last time you cleaned the showerhead itself?
+A study at the University of Colorado at Boulder revealed that nasty bacteria can lurk in your showerhead.
+Researchers swabbed fixtures in 656 homes, and they discovered that participants were exposed to several strains of bacteria every time they showered.
+Most of the bacteria found proved harmless, but not all—Mycobacterium avium is a pathogen linked to pulmonary disease.
+(FYI, metal showerheads were found to harbor more bacteria than plastic.)

-It’s important to keep your shower head clean, not just for your health, but because a dirty shower head can spray unevenly if its holes get plugged with mineral deposits, resulting in a reduced water flow.
-“This is a passive problem, and the best way to prevent it is to stay on top of cleaning,” Melissa Maker, a cleaning expert and host of the Clean My Space YouTube channel says.
+It’s important to keep your showerhead clean, not just for your health but also because a dirty showerhead can spray unevenly if its holes get plugged with mineral deposits, resulting in a reduced water flow.
+We spoke with experts Melissa Maker and Craig Fitzgerald to settle the score with our showers once and for all.
+“This is a problem, and the best way to prevent it is to stay on top of cleaning,” says Maker, a cleaning expert and host of the Clean My Space YouTube channel.

 Meet the Expert

-- Craig Fitzgerald is the director of marketing for Water Pik.
-He's been with the company for over 17 years.
+- Craig Fitzgerald is the Director of Marketing for Water Pik.
+He's been with the company for almost 20 years.

-Our experts answer your questions on the best way to stay healthy and keep the water flowing in your shower.
+Below, learn from our experts as they answer your questions on the best way to keep your space clean and improve the water flow in your shower.

 How Often Should You Clean Your Showerhead?